-Each of the 16 MBTI types consists of four letters corresponding to a fundamental personality trait for the type.
+The 16 Personality types consist of four letters corresponding to a fundamental personality trait for the type.
 Tailored questions find your combination of four sets of opposing traits—introverted versus extroverted, sensing versus intuitive, thinking versus feeling, and perceiving versus judging.
-INFP stands for Introversion (I), Intuition (N), Feeling (F), and Perception (P) personality traits.
+INFP means Introversion (I), Intuition (N), Feeling (F), and Perception (P) personality traits.

 INFPs are profoundly observant and sensitive to the world around them.
 They're often known to think about everything (and I mean literally everything), so it's no wonder so many of them are artists and writers.
 By creating a safe, creative space, INFPs can externalize most of the thoughts buzzing around their heads.